CodeWithCompound/simple_menu/README.md

 ## features

 - main menu with a start button
-- game screen with placeholder text
+- game screen with little cute dots that serve as a game
 - settings screen with:
-  - info text
   - background color picker (5 colors, cycles on click)
+  - dev mode for displaying some useful information like number of cute dots and fps

 ## how to run